KyleCard/S_aureus_evolution/README.md

 ## Citation

-If you use this code or data, please cite the associated manuscript:
+If you use this code or data, please cite the associated paper:

-K. Card, D. Crozier, *et al.*, Evolution under vancomycin selection drives divergent collateral sensitivity patterns in *Staphylococcus aureus*. bioRxiv (2025).
-DOI: 10.1101/2023.11.30.569373
+K.J.
+Card, D. Crozier, A. Durmaz, J. Gray, J. Creary, A. Stocks, J. Maltas, R.A.
+Bonomo, Z.D.C.
+Burke, & J.G.
+Scott, Evolution under vancomycin selection drives divergent collateral sensitivity patterns in *Staphylococcus aureus*, *Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.* 122 (39) e2507962122, https://doi.org/10.1073/pnas.2507962122 (2025).

-An updated citation with DOI will be added upon publication.
 You may also cite this repository’s specific commit if referencing code.

 ## License and reuse